Earth Notes: On the Energy Solutions Expo (2011)Updated 2022-10-15.

-There was what I took to be an alarming number of snake-oil salesmen present, with big stands and scandalous pseudo-science marketing claims, but there was separately lots of good stuff too, thankfully.
+There were an alarming number of snake-oil salesdroids present, with big stands and scandalous pseudo-science marketing claims.
+But there was separately lots of good stuff too, thankfully.

-One theme that caught my eye was lots of LED lighting vendors, many claiming lamp efficiencies of over 100lm/W, though some of those qualified with claims of "effective lumens" or "absolute photometry" rather than the "relative" stuff that HID lights quote!
-It's clear, marketing maths notwithstanding, that LED efficiencies are passing those of many other lamp types for domestic and commercial uses, and size/power is no longer much of an issue for most deployments.
+One theme that caught my eye was LED lighting vendors, many claiming lamp efficiencies of over 100lm/W. Though some of those were qualified with claims of "effective lumens" or "absolute photometry" rather than the "relative" stuff that HID lights quote!
+It's clear, marketing maths notwithstanding, that LED efficiencies are passing those of many other lamp types for domestic and commercial uses.
+And size/power is no longer much of an issue for most deployments.

 Better than 100lm/W!